tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 ## Proposed Modifications

-    # Unihan_Readings.txt
-    # Date: 2018-11-09 21:36:19 GMT [JHJ]
-    # Unicode version: 12.0.0

 The attached files [Unihan_Readings_kJapaneseKun-Corrections.tsv](Unihan_Readings_kJapaneseKun-Corrections.tsv) and [Unihan_Readings_kJapaneseOn-Corrections.tsv](Unihan_Readings_kJapaneseOn-Corrections.tsv) list all the suggested changes in tab-separated values (tsv) format.

-The attached files [Unihan_Readings_kJapaneseKun-Corrected.txt](Unihan_Readings_kJapaneseKun-Corrected.txt) and [Unihan_Readings_kJapaneseOn-Corrected.txt](Unihan_Readings_kJapaneseOn-Corrected.txt) list all the suggested changes in the same format than the original data file `Unihan_Readings.txt`, but containing only the modified lines.
+The attached files [Unihan_Readings_kJapaneseKun-Corrected.txt](Unihan_Readings_kJapaneseKun-Corrected.txt) and [Unihan_Readings_kJapaneseOn-Corrected.txt](Unihan_Readings_kJapaneseOn-Corrected.txt) list all the suggested changes in the same format than the original data file **Unihan_Readings.txt**, but containing only the modified lines.
 Any line whose third tab-separated field value is empty (no readings) is meant to be deleted.

 **Note**: In order to accommodate for corrections of readings making use of a single quote, e.g., to desambiguate between IWANYA (いわにゃ) and IWAN'YA (いわんや), it should be noted that the current syntax for `kJapaneseKun` (and possibly `kJapaneseOn` for the sake of consistency) *must* be updated: `[A-Z]+` → `[A-Z']+`, in the document [Unicode® Standard Annex #38 - Unicode Han Database (Unihan)](https://www.unicode.org/reports/tr18/).